Hikipeko/knowledge-garden/EE/CMOS VLSI Design/4 Delay.md

 #### 4.4.4 Drive

-* It is often more intuitive to characterize gates by their drive, x, rather than their input capacitance.
+* It is often more intuitive to characterize gates by their drive $x$ rather than their input capacitance.
 * Redefine a unit inverter to have one unit of input capacitance, then the drive of an arbitrary gate is $x = C_{in}/g$ (the ability to drive a unit inverter).
 * Delay can be expressed in terms of drive as $d = C_{out}/x + p$.